 Our top choice

-For the serious crafter who wants to work with a huge variety of tools and materials, or anyone looking to sell their work, it's probably worth investing in this more expensive—and extensive—machine.
+For the serious crafter who wants to work with a huge variety of tools and materials, or anyone looking to sell their work, it's probably worth investing in this more expensive — and extensive — machine.

 Quite a few serious crafters get everything they need from the Cricut Explore 3; it's certainly no slouch.
 If it does everything you'd like to create, why spend more money on the Maker?

-To help you hone your craft
+Apps to help you hone your craft

 If you're using a Cricut machine, don't forget to take advantage of these free programs that can help take your crafting to the next level.

-Cricut Design Space for Mac (Free at Cricut)
+Cricut Design Space for Mac

 This flexible software lets you create any kind of project you can dream up for your Cricut machine.